paulwhit99/jadutest/TIME.md

 Working out where to put these and how to link the class to the interface within symfony 1 hour<br>
 writing javascript, CSS, html 2 hours<br>
 Packaging ready to send including documentation 1 hour<br>
-Creating preview instance on my server, setting up, git, ssl, php versions etc 1 hour
+Creating preview instance on my server, setting up, git, ssl, subdomain DNS etc 1 hour